pond/dnd/party_ripa/journals/campaign_7/act_2/part_24.md

 ## Thorin's Athas druid grove (still Outlands relative day 27 - after sun-up)

 The three of us cast off our Athas "disguises".
 We equip with our true armour and weaponry.
 The sight of all that metal raises spirits even further.
 Thorin wants to use his dragon shield so he gives the Sentinel Shield to Penny.
 We also make sure we get on our base layer of sunblock^Hanti-acid.
 Mynos gets the spare.
-Zorhanna will...
-Have to manage...
+Zorhanna uses Thorin's, because we realise that he is already fairly good against acid anyway thanks to his dragonscale armour.

 The three druids together are all needed to transport everyone through the tree and into the city.